traez/express-node-react-project2/README.md

 - Node.js and Express.js backend with React frontend.
 - My first time doing a React project with Vite as against CRA.
+- I have to do NPM run on both server and client to get app to work.
+I still don't know my way around production ...getting it to work when deployed on Github-Vercel.
+With more learning this should be sorted out.
+Hated tutorial hell and wanted to get out by all means.

 ### Continued development